Written by Richard Yorke, international family law barrister in London and Zurich

 As a taster of the new world the UK enters post Brexit, the Swiss Federal Council on 13th February 2019 introduced a temporary quota of 3,500 new visas for British citizens seeking work in Switzerland in 2019, which would have been effective as 29th March 2019 (the original Brexit date).
 Although this is a significant quota, given that the total Swiss federal quota for non-EU/EFTA work visas is 8,500 this temporary high number is likely to be far more restricted in subsequent years, barring a further reciprocal agreement between UK and Switzerland.

-Coram Chambers are pleased to have launched this week an annex in Zurich, Switzerland and will be providing family law and private client advice to clients across Switzerland.
-Richard Yorke is a barrister practising from Coram Chambers and based in Zurich.
-Members of Coram Chambers are currently undertaking advisory work in the UK and internationally on the legal consequences on the UK leaving the EU on international movement of children, financial remedies, trusts and in other related areas of family law.
+Coram Chambers are pleased to have launched an annex in Zurich, Switzerland this week and will be providing family law and private client advice to clients across Switzerland.
+Our international family law barristers represent clients and undertake advisory work on matters in the UK and abroad which involve multinational parents, government legislation, division of complex assets, or the movement of children.